Children as young as two are being sent to NHS ‘fat camps’ in a bid to tackle the rising obesity crisis, a health authority has revealed.

 Long-term, children who are obese are likely to be obese as adults and are therefore at greater risk of heart disease, type 2 diabetes, stroke, and osteoarthritis.

-Whilst it seems a simple one, it’s surprising just how few parents understand the basics of health eating and adequate exercise for their little ones.
+Whilst it seems a simple one, it’s surprising just how few parents understand the basics of healthy eating and adequate exercise for their little ones.

 So it’s often up to us fitness professionals to educate the nation on portion control, finding a fun exercise programme and ditching the convenience foods in place of healthy alternatives.